agimus-project/pym3t/README.md

 # Example scripts
 As example of usage of the library, scripts are provided:
 * `run_image_per_image.py`: single object tracking using color and depth images from filesystem
+* `run_webcam.py`: single object tracking with first camera device detected by the system (webcam or other usb camera usually)
 * `run_on_camera_sequence_realsense.py`: single object tracking with realsense camera

-* `run_webcam.py`: single object tracking with first camera device detected by the system (webcam or other usb camera usually)
+:question:: check available options with `python <script>.py -h`

-For all examples, you need a object mesh stored in the wavefront .obj format.
-Upon first execution, a set of sparve template views are generated which can take some time.
+For all examples, you need a object mesh in the wavefront .obj format with name <object_id>.obj.
+Upon first execution, a set of sparse template views are generated which can take some time.

 ## Running image per image
 ----
-For this example you need a set of of recorded sequential color (and depth) images stored in a directory as well as calibrated camera intrinsics in the formate described in config/cam_d435_640.yaml.
+For this example you need a set of of recorded sequential color (and potentially depth) images stored in a directory.
+The color images `color*.png` and `depth*.png` need have names with lexicographic order (e.g. color_000000.png, color_000001.png, color_000002.png...)
+Calibrated camera intrinsics in the formate described in config/cam_d435_640.yaml also need to be provided.

 Color only:
 ```
-python run_image_per_image.py --use_region --use_depth --use_texture -b obj_000014 -m <path/to/obj/dir> -i <path/to/image/dir> -c config/cam_d435_640.yaml -n 10 -s
+python run_image_per_image.py --use_region -b obj_000014 -m <path/to/obj/dir> -i <path/to/image/dir> -c config/cam_d435_640.yaml --stop
 ```

 Color + depth:
 ```
-python run_image_per_image.py --use_region --use_depth -b obj_000014 -m <path/to/obj/dir> -i <path/to/image/dir> -c config/cam_d435_640.yaml -n 10 -s
+python run_image_per_image.py --use_region --use_depth -b obj_000014 -m <path/to/obj/dir> -i <path/to/image/dir> -c config/cam_d435_640.yaml --stop
 ```

 Keyboard commands:
 - `q`: exit
-- `any other key`: When running with --stop=-s argument, continue to next image
+- `any other key`: When running with --stop/-s argument, continue to next image

 ## Running with webcam
 To bypass camera calibration, a reasonable horizontal fov (~50-70 degrees) can be assumed to get camera intrinsics